Menstrual Products

 Utah Legislature Proposes Feminine Hygiene Products Amendments (HB 442, 2026 Session)

-Utah HB 442 proposes mandatory ingredient and chemical disclosure labeling for menstrual products, targeting PFAS and heavy metals by January 2027.
-Manufacturers must prepare for increased supply chain transparency and packaging redesigns to comply with state-specific consumer protection and chemical disclosure standards.
+Utah is proposing mandatory disclosure of PFAS, heavy metals, and all intentionally added ingredients on menstrual product packaging starting January 2027.
+Manufacturers must enhance supply chain transparency and prepare for packaging redesigns to comply with new state-level consumer protection and chemical disclosure standards.

 le.utah.govUnited StatesUnited States